openeew/openeew.com/docs/contributing.md

 There are many ways to contribute to OpenEEW and many of them do not involve writing code or building hardware.
 Here's a few ideas to get started:

 - Start using OpenEEW!
 Get yourself a sensor, download software and send alerts.
 Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](/#reporting-new-issues).
 - Add your sensor to an existing OpenEEW network.
-[Look for nearby networks](/), contact the administrator, and offer to route your data.
+Join the [Slack](https://join.slack.com/t/openeew/shared_invite/zt-cibhc0za-XKReMPobi2DsrPusORJZVQ) #networks channel and offer to work with others for a particular region.
+Perhaps you find others nearby who want to pool sensors together and coordinate a new EEW.
 This is a fantastic way to strengthen regional OpenEEW projects.
 - Help us make the [docs](https://github.com/openeew/openeew.com/tree/master/docs) better.
 File an issue if you find anything confusing or can be improved.
 - Take a look at features requested by others in the community and consider opening a pull request if you see something you want to work on.